awslabs/multi-model-server/README.md

       def _postprocess(self, data, method='predict')
 ```

-Usually you would like to override _preprocess and _postprocess since they are bound with specific domain of applications.
+Usually you would like to override `_preprocess` and `_postprocess` since they are bound with specific domain of applications.
 We provide some [utility functions](https://github.com/deep-learning-tools/mxnet-model-server/tree/master/mms/utils) for vision and NLP applications to help user easily build basic preprocess functions.
 The following example is for resnet-18 service.
-In this example, we don't need to change __init__ or _inference methods, which means we just need override _preprocess and _postprocess.
+In this example, we don't need to change `__init__` or `_inference` methods, which means we just need override `_preprocess` and `_postprocess`.
 In preprocess, we first convert image to NDArray.
 Then resize to 224 x 224.
 In post process, we return top 5 categories:

 ```python
    import mxnet as mx